 In-Vehicle Wireless Experience Validation

-Drivers and passengers expect better in-vehicle experiences and a more convenient mode of transportation.
-Intelligent cars are designed to meet such expectations by introducing the advanced head unit (infotainment system) which includes features such as communication, navigation, multimedia entertainment, and automotive safety systems.
-Even though head units boast strong connectivity performance and cross-device capabilities, potential compatibility issues and connection failures still have a fatal impact on user experience and safety.Inquiry
+In-vehicle infotainment system provides a great driving experience by integrating communication, navigation, multimedia entertainment, and automotive safety systems.
+Although head units boast strong connectivity performance and cross-device capabilities, potential compatibility issues and connection failures still have a fatal impact on user experience and safety.Inquiry

 Here is a list of the most annoying in-vehicle scenarios.